 Breakfast

-Included
+What’s Included

-• Tribhuwan International Airport transfer ( Airport – Hotel – Airport ) in Kathmandu .
+• Tribhuwan International Airport transfer ( Airport – Hotel – Airport ) in Kathmandu

-• Lodge accommodation ( Twin share basis) during the trekking.
+• Lodge accommodation ( Twin share basis) during the trekking

 • All meals (Breakfast, Lunch, Dinner) during trek.

-• Guide and porter’s food, accommodation, salary, insurance and transportation etc.
+• Guide and porter’s food, accommodation, salary, insurance, and transportation, etc.

 • Sagarmatha National Park fee and Pashang Lhamu rural municipality Entry fee.

-• Both way flight tickets Kathmandu/Lukla/Kathmandu.
+• Both-way flight tickets Kathmandu/Lukla/Kathmandu.

-• A Trekking map, Oxygen saturation check up everyday, water purification, first aid medical, duffle bag, Company T-shirt and Trekking completion certificate.
+• A Trekking map, Oxygen saturation check up every day, water purification, first aid medical, duffle bag, Company T-shir,t and Trekking completion certificate.

 • Assistance for emergency rescue evacuation.